 The Board of Education shall cause a notice of the annual or a special school election to be advertised four (4) times within the seven (7) weeks preceding the date of the annual meeting to begin at least forty-five (45) days before the date of the annual meeting.

-Nomination for a member of the Board shall be by petition signed by at least one hundred (100) persons qualified to vote at school elections in the District.
+Nomination for a member of the Board shall be by petition signed by at least fifty (50) persons qualified to vote at school elections in the District.
 Such petition shall include the signers’ addresses and shall state the candidate’s name and address.
 Such petition shall be filed with the Clerk of the District between the hours of nine a.m. and five p.m. on or before the twentieth day preceding the day of the annual election.
 Board Candidate names will be drawn the following day, at 9:00 a.m., to determine the order names appear on ballot.
 The public is welcome to participate.
 Petition forms may be obtained at the District Office from the District Clerk.